SkyeVault/Main/Blockchain/PublicChain.md

 # US Public Chain

-**A transparent blockchain framework for modernizing public assistance and government payroll.
+**A transparent blockchain framework and prototype for modernizing public assistance and government payroll.
 Built for dignity, equity, and systemic trust.**

 ---